ZuseZ4/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ## Frequently asked questions

 ### Why do you implement these features only on the LLVM Backend?
-- Performance wise we have LLVM and GCC as performant backends.
+- Performance-wise we have LLVM and GCC as performant backends.
 Modularity wise we have LLVM and especially Cranelift being nice to modify.
   It seems resonable that LLVM thus is the first backend to have support for new features in this field.
-Especially the offloading support should be supportable by other compiler backends, given pre-existing work like OpenMP Offloading and WebGPU.
+Especially the offloading support should be supportable by other compiler backends, given pre-existing work like OpenMP offloading and WebGPU.

 ### Do these changes have to happen in the compiler?
 - No!
-Both features could be implemented in user-space, if the Rust compiler would support Reflection.
+Both features could be implemented in user-space, if the Rust compiler would support reflection.
 In this case I could ask the compiler for the optimized backend IR for a given function.
-I would then need use either the AD or Offloading abilities of the LLVM library to modify the IR, generating a new function.
+I would then need use either the AD or offloading abilities of the LLVM library to modify the IR, generating a new function.
 The user would then be able to call that newly generated function.
 This would require some discussion on how we can have crates in the ecosystem that work with various LLVM versions, since crates are usually expected to have a MSRV, but the LLVM (and like GCC/Cranelift) backend will have breaking changes, unlike Rust.

 ### Batching?
 - Offered by all autodiff tools, JAX has an extra command for it, whereas Enzyme (the autodiff backend) combines Batching with AutoDiff.
 We might want to split these since both have value on their own.
 Some libraries also offer Array-of-Struct vs Struct-of-Array features which are related but often have limited usability or performance when implemented in userspace.
 To be fair this is a less mature feature of Enzyme, so I could understand concerns.
 However, following the Autodiff work this feature can be exposed in very few (100?) loc.
 My main bieksheding thoughts where about whether we want to pass 3 batched args as [x1, x2, x3], (x1, x2, x3), or x1, x2, x3.
 Also it's a nice feature to get something started, once the main autodiff PR got merged.